-And remember, a tree that is 8 feet tall in a room with standard 8 foot ceilings will have no room for a star, angel, or other tree topper.
-Our trees range from 3.5 feet (Table Top) in height to 12-13 feet.
+Remember, an 8 foot tall tree will touch the ceiling in a room with standard 8 foot ceilings and will have no room for a star, angel, or other tree topper.
+Our trees range from 3.5 feet (Table Top) in height to 12-14 feet.
 As a free service to customers, trees can be baled for ease of handling and setup.
 Cut your own tree or have our staff cut it for you.

 The Leyland cypress resembles red cedars but is lighter green.
 Those in the field are 7-12 feet tall.
 They have soft branches and are easy to handle.
 They are durable, staying green and holding their needles well into January.
 Because of their soft branches, they will not hold heavy ornaments at the tip.
 Otherwise, they are the best all round tree we grow.

 As you may know, Fraser firs will not grow at our altitude.
 They do best at elevations over 4000 feet and our farm is less than 1000 feet.
-Since many people prefer this kind of tree, we cut Fraser firs once a week on a farm in North Carolina and bring them to our farm.
+Since many people prefer this kind of tree, we cut Fraser firs once a week on a farm on the Tennseess/North Carolina line and bring them to our farm.